Ultrajam/bootstrap-docs-jamroom/README.md

 Smarty functions work in the docs, so you can demo your module features alongside their documentation.

+Note: Uses an older version of Twitter Bootstrap 3 WiP than is current on the Twitter repo.

+v 1.0.5 tested with Jamroom 5 beta 9.

 #ujBootstrap Docs - Documentation Module Documentation!